Almog-Shpigel/dotNet5782_8871_6445/README.md

-Hi Almog, you are the best
+Hi Amitai, you are the best
-Hello world
+Welcome world
 # dotNet5782_8871_6445
 Mini project